oliverjam/jaredhill-v2/src/work/redesigning-medicspot.md

 Creating an intuitive video chat system that builds patient-doctor engagement — without getting in the way.
 {% endcallout %}

-*This case study was originally posted on Medium.
-If you prefer, you can [read it there](https://medium.com/sketch-app-sources/redesigning-medicspot-a-case-study-59310295bdf4) instead.*

 ## Summary

 Fast-growing telemedicine startup MedicSpot required a complete redesign of the interface used by their doctors during video calls.